Synthetixio/tokenvest/README.md

 - The owner is expected to supply tokens being granted with this contract (`tokenAddress`) to the contract using `supply()`, though anyone could transfer any tokens to this contract.
 - The owner, and only the owner, should be able to withdraw all of any token from the contract using the `withdraw()` method.
 - The owner, and only the owner, can issue a new grant using the `mint()` function, specifying the grantee's address and all of the properties in the `Grant` struct. `tokenCounter` increments such that each grant always has a unique ID.
-- The owner, and only the owner, can update a grant based on it's token ID.
-They should be able to update all properties in the `Grant` struct.
+- The owner, and only the owner, can replace a grant based on it's token ID.
+This should mint a replacement grant with new attributes to the previous grantee.
 - The owner, and only the owner, should be able to cancel a grant with the `cancelGrant()` function.
 No one, including the grantee assigned to that grant, should be able to redeem tokens based on a grant that has been cancelled.

 ### Grantee